theroggy/cropclassification/README.md

       ```
       2. Install the dependencies for the crop classification scripts:
       ```
-      conda install --channel conda-forge scikit-learn keras tensorflow rasterio rasterstats geopandas pyarrow psutil
+      conda install scikit-learn keras tensorflow rasterio rasterstats geopandas pyarrow psutil
       ```
-      3. Possibly you need to restart your computer now, especially if it was the first time you installed anaconda/geopandas
+      3. If it was the first time you installed anaconda/geopandas, you might have to restat your computer to proceed
       4. Start the anaconda terminal window again and activate the environment
       ```
       conda activate cropclassification
       ```
-3. Update the configuration to your situation

-You can now open the scripts in eg. visual studio code, and check out especially the .ini files in the config dir.
-You need to update those to match your environment, eg. set the paths as you want them,...
+      5. Now install cropclassification with pip
+      ```
+      pip install cropclassification
+      ```

-4. Calculate the time series
+4. Calculate time series

-To calculate time series, you need to run the `calc_dias.py` script on a server that has access to the sentinel CARD images.
+To calculate time series, you need to run `cropclassification -t <tasks_dir>`, with a 'calc_timeseries' type of task in the tasks dir
+on a server that has access to sentinel CARD images.

 5. Start a crop classification

-Run `run_job.py`.
+Run `cropclassification -t <tasks_dir>`, with a 'calc_marker' type of task in the tasks dir.

 ## Sample data